zedlopez/ifm/Writing with Inform.md

 	The Outdoors Area is a region.
 The Moon is a backdrop.
 The Moon is in the Outdoors Area.
 The Moon is in the Skylight Room.

-The property "map region" for a room holds the region it is in, in case this is useful.
+The property `map region` for a room holds the region it is in, in case this is useful.

-The special place "everywhere" can be given as the location of a backdrop to make it omnipresent:
+The special place `everywhere` can be given as the location of a backdrop to make it omnipresent:

 	The sky is a backdrop.
 The sky is everywhere.

-Inform assumes that backdrops are also scenery unless told otherwise, so this will not result in messages like "You can also see the sky here." being included in room descriptions.
+Inform assumes that backdrops are also scenery unless told otherwise, so this will not result in messages like ``You can also see the sky here.`` being included in room descriptions.
 In the case of the stream above, we could artfully mention it in passing in the room descriptions of the Upper Cave and the Rock Pool.

 ### See Also